 August 26 – September 1, Monday to Sunday

 Customer Appreciation Week

-On Saturday, August 27, come and experience our farm with a guided Perennial Garden Tour at 11:00, as well as Herb Garden Tours at 12:00 and 2:00.
+On Saturday, August 31, come and experience our farm with a day of free informative lectures and tours.
 On this day complimentary herbal refreshments will be served.
 Free admission and parking.